davorg-cpan/perlanet/in/index.html.md

     the feed comes from).
 This can be used to create a list of the aggregated sites.
 The `web` sub-option becomes mandatory if you are creating an OPML file.

+    B<Note:> Until the release of version 3.0.0, the C<feed> sub-option was called C<url>.
+This name is still supported, but you will get a warning each time you parse a configuration file which uses this name.

 ### Example configuration file